 Make sure to find out if the two of you share any mutual friends or acquaintances.
 Having mutual friends will offer more chances in the future for the two of you to talk.
 Plus, by getting a rundown of her friends you’ll be able to get a better read on her personal life.

 If she’s new to the area and hasn’t had a chance to make many friends, then this is a great chance for you to pursue a new friendship or introduce her to other people you know.

-Of course, if you meet a girl outside of work, you can and should still ask about her work and talk about yours.
+Of course, if you meet a girl you like outside of work, you can and should still ask about her work and talk about yours.
 Work discussions can help reveal a lot about a person.
 For example, if your work schedules are incompatible, then you know the relationship will be difficult to pursue.